Supreme Court Justices

 Why do Justices wear black robes?

-Following customs of English judges, American colonial judges adopted the wearing of robes along with many other customs and principles of the common law system.
-In 1790, several members of the first Supreme Court wore robes trimmed salmon or red, probably academic robes they owned or borrowed.
-By 1800, it became customary for Supreme Court justices to wear black robes.
+some American colonial judges adopted the wearing of robes along with many other customs and principles of the English common law system.
+When the Supreme Court first met in 1790,